On Violence Against Women, National Panel Sends Notice To Bengal Top Cop

 The Commission said it has on multiple occasions observed that the West Bengal Police is "non-cooperative"' towards the Commission in dealing with matters related to atrocities against women in the state.

-The Commission also sought complete district-wise details of reported crimes against women, FIRs registered and action taken thereof from April 1, 2021 onwards is also to be provided to the Commission.
+The Commission also sought complete district-wise details of reported crimes against women, FIRs registered and action taken there of from April 1 onwards is also to be provided to the Commission.

 The Commission has also directed to apprise it about the measures taken to ensure safety and security of women in the state.